 Private equity managers may have tolerated this operational stress longer than most other types of asset managers because they know the value of their data and flexible use of it.
 But many can no longer tolerate risks of errors, operational delays and—to put it bluntly—looking a bit mom-and-pop to their increasingly sophisticated investors.

-But what private equity managers don’t want is for their data to be “held hostage” by a third-party.
-Many recognize benefits in working with a third-party administrator—including structured data and consistent processes—but are worried they will no longer be able to readily access and work with investor data for advanced hedge fund or private equity fund reporting and analytics for sales and marketing efforts.
+Many private equity managers recognize benefits in working with a third-party administrator—including structured data and consistent processes—but are worried they will no longer be able to readily access and work with investor data for advanced hedge fund or private equity fund reporting and analytics for sales and marketing efforts.

 To the extent some private equity managers may still be reluctant to retire what we consider to be high-risk operational practices, we suspect it’s because they recognize the value of their data.
 Our take is they are correct in recognizing data access is vital and may be pleasantly surprised when they realize they can get to “yes” on all three of the following questions if they find the right partner to deliver: